AshayAswale/atlas_4dof_ik_solver/README.md

 Main class to run,
 change the init_guess values to the last final position for better efficiency

-### fminconstr.m
+### EquetionVector.m
-Constructor for fmincon
-nothing much to change
+Supplies the vector for equetions to be solve.

 ### InverseKinematics.m
 Formulates the equetion vector for fmincon